leomccormack/Spatial_Audio_Framework/README.md

 #include "saf.h"
 ```

-Detailed instructions regarding how to use the functions offered by each of the framework's module, is provided in the main header file for the respective module (e.g. "/modules/saf_sh/saf_sh.h", or  "/modules/saf_vbap/saf_vbap.h").
+Detailed instructions regarding how to use the functions offered by each framework module, is provided in the main header file for the respective module (e.g. "/modules/saf_sh/saf_sh.h", or "/modules/saf_vbap/saf_vbap.h").

 ### Documentation